swaptacular/swpt_accounts/README.md

    servers, it might be a good idea to store the local database "chores" queue, as close to the database as possible.

+   For this RabbitMQ server instance, the tolerance for data loss is relatively high, because it only contains messages which trigger periodic tasks.

 Configuration
 -------------